thekoushik/gateman/docs.md

 > ***Note***: Existing rules(including global rules) can be overridden by custom validation

 ### A. Function
-If function is used, the function should return ```null``` if no error, and should return error message on error.
+If function is used, the function should return falsy value if no error, and should return error message on error.
 The first argument is the value from input payload and the second argument is the parameters passed to the rule through schema definition.
+If a truthy value other than a string is returned, the error message will be "'key' is invalid" where key is the actual key name.

 #### Syntax
 ```javascript